ryancowell/sshbg/README.md

 sshbg
 =====

 FRESH FORK, updates to come eventually.
+For anyone interested, this did work for mate-terminal in Ubuntu 22.
+My goal is to have it also work in Debian as well, though I will only test in mate-terminal as it is what I use.
+For those even more interested, I may consider updating it to work with foreground colors as well so that you can ensure your terminal is legible.

 Change terminal background color when SSH'ing.